Second-order hyperfine structure and its impact on new physics searches using isotope shift spectroscopy: Strontium King plot

-Such a King plot was presented for strontium, using isotope shifts from $A' = 84$, 86, and 87 to the reference isotope $A = 88$~\cite{miyake19prr}, see Fig. 1.
-The King plot presents the ratio of isotope shift $\delta\nu^{A',A}$ to the difference of inverse nuclear masses $\mu^{A',A} = 1/m_A' - 1/m_A$, known as the modified isotope shift, for two different transitions: $\alpha$ ($^1S_0 \rightarrow\ ^3P_1$ at 689\,nm), and $\beta$ ($^1S_0 \rightarrow\ ^3P_0$ at 698\,nm).
 The $^{87}$Sr nucleus has spin $I = 9/2$, and so the isotope shift $\delta\nu_{\alpha}^{87,88}$ was found by taking the weighted average of the three hyperfine components.
-According to the King theory the three points should lie on a straight line, but they do not.
+According to the King theory \eqref{eq:isotope_shift} the three points should lie on a straight line, but they do not.